 What Is Slippery Elm?

-The slippery elm tree (SE), medically known as Ulmus fulva, is native Eastern North America, including parts of the U.S. and Canada.
+The slippery elm tree, medically known as Ulmus fulva, is native Eastern North America, including parts of the U.S. and Canada.
 It’s long been used by Native Americans to make healing salves and tinctures that can help treat various types of wounds, as well as taken orally for the relief of flu and cold-like symptoms and sore throats.
 They have been used mostly for medicinal purposes throughout history.

 Today, slippery elm bark is typically found in tablet and capsule form, or used to make lozenges, powders, teas and extracts.